rickhull/runsible/README.md

 Commands
 --------

-Commands are executed sectionally within a runlist.
-They are executed within the context of a remote shell provided by SSH.
-Shell exit code is used to determine success or failure.
-On a successful command, execution proceeds to the next command in the runlist.
-On failure, if there are retries configured for the command, it will be retried after a short delay.
-If the last try fails, then an alert goes out, and the `on_failure` configuration determines the flow of execution.  `on_failure: exit` is the default, aborting the runlist and causing `runsible` to exit with non-zero status code.
+* Commands are executed in the context of a remote shell provided by SSH
+* Commands are executed sequentially within a runlist
+* Shell exit code determines command success or failure
+* On success, execution proceeds to the next command in the runlist
+* On failure, if there are retries configured, the command will be retried after a short delay
+* When retries are exhausted, an alert goes out, and `on_failure` determines the flow of execution
+* `on_failure: exit` is the default, aborting the runlist and causing `runsible` to exit with non-zero status code.
-`on_failure: continue` is another common option.
+* `on_failure: continue` is a common option.
+* `on_failure: cleanup` can be used with another runlist keyed under `cleanup`